 We tested out the Jeep Renegade Limited powered by the 1.6-litre 120hp diesel engine delivering 320Nm of torque, costing 25,940 (£28,990 with options).
 This front-wheel-drive car, with its six-speed manual gearbox, could sprint to 62mph from a standing start in 10.2 seconds and topped out at 110mph.
 According to official figures, it could deliver combined fuel efficiency of 48.7mpg (WLTP) with carbon emissions of 129g/km.

-From a design point of view, the Jeep Renegade is very easy on the eye with its bold upright stance, instantly-recognisable Jeep nine-slot grille, new fog lights, square tail lights with a distinctive cross pattern, black wheel arch mouldings and lower body cladding and circular headlights.
+From a design point of view, the Jeep Renegade is very easy on the eye with its bold upright stance, instantly-recognisable Jeep upright seven-slot grille, new fog lights, square tail lights with a distinctive cross pattern, black wheel arch mouldings and lower body cladding and circular headlights.

 Move inside and the interior has a more modern, authentic styling with smart eye-catching colour combinations, upgraded materials, all the infotainment technology you could wish for via the Uconnect touchscreen and upmarket leather upholstery.
 Techno treats are plentiful and, on the Limited model, include a larger Uconnect 8.4-inch touchscreen Nav system (five or six-inch on lower trims) with full smartphone connectivity via Apple CarPlay or Android Auto.
 There is GPS navigation, a DAB radio, a six-speaker sound system and dual-zone climate control.